 Playing Position

-To give you a clearer picture, let us share some tips on holding the cello and the double bass.
+To help you get a better grasp, here are some tips on how to hold the cello and the double bass properly.

 1) How to Hold a Cello?